sampersand/quest/README.md

 # Examples

 See the `examples` folder for some examples of what Quest can do!
+Most of them expect that you've read at least

 ## Basic Examples
 ```quest
 # Text can either be single or double quotes: they're identical (like python).
 $where = "world";